Patient Support and Advocacy

 With representatives of patient groups sitting on an increasing number of government committees and investigative commissions as governments and the medical community put greater emphasis on the "voice of the patient," patient groups have become important stakeholders in the mission to improve medical care.

-The Japan Pharmaceutical Manufacturers Association (JPMA) issued its Transparency Guideline for the Relationship between Corporate Activities and Patient Organizations on March 14, 2012.
-As a member of JPMA, we have responded to this by adopting our own Guidelines Concerning Transparency in Collaborations with Patient Groups in April 2013.
-We will publish information concerning funding and other support we provide to patient groups and patient advocacy groups through our website, in accordance with this guideline.
+The Japan Pharmaceutical Manufacturers Association (JPMA) issued its "Transparency Guideline for the Relationship between Corporate Activities and Patient Organizations" and "Collaborations Guideline for Pharmaceutical Industry and Patient Organizations."
+As a member of JPMA, we have responded to this by adopting our own "Guidelines Concerning Transparency in Collaborations with Patient Groups" and "Guidelines Concerning Collaborations with Patient Groups."
+We actively and continuously collaborate with patient groups and disclose information concerning funding and other support we provide to patient groups and patient advocacy groups through our website, in accordance with these guidelines.